LeHuuTri-186/vou/README.md

 └── lib
-    └── features                            -> stands for FEATURE FIRST STRUCTURE └── feature_x                          -> seperate and put your features here ├── blocs                          -> stands for APPLICATION LAYER │   ├── x_cubit.dart                  -> seperate and put your logics here
+    └── features                            -> stands for FEATURE FIRST STRUCTURE └── feature_x                          -> seperate and put your features here ├── bloc                           -> stands for APPLICATION LAYER │   ├── x_cubit.dart                  -> seperate and put your logics here
             │   └── x_state.dart
-            ├── models                         -> stands for DOMAIN LAYER │   └── x_model.dart                  -> seperate and put your models here
+            ├── domain                         -> stands for DOMAIN LAYER │   └── x_model.dart                  -> seperate and put your models here
-            ├── networking                     -> stands for DATA LAYER │   └── x_repository.dart             -> seperate and put your repos here
+            ├── data                           -> stands for DATA LAYER │   └── x_repository.dart             -> seperate and put your repos here
             └── presentation                   -> stands for PRESENTATION LAYER ├── widgets                       -> seperate and put your widgets here